-Criterion Assessed: COMPLIANCE LEVEL 32.2 The key of the controlled drug cabinet is carried by the person-in-charge.
+Criterion Assessed: 32.2 The key of the controlled drug cabinet is carried by the person-in-charge.
 Keys to all other medicine cupboards and trolleys are securely held by either the person-in-charge or by a designated member of staff.
 The safe custody of spare keys is the responsibility of the registered manager.
-Inspection Findings: The keys of the medicine trolleys were observed to be in the possession of the registered manager.
+COMPLIANCE LEVEL Inspection Findings: The keys of the medicine trolleys were observed to be in the possession of the registered manager.
 Compliant Criterion Assessed: COMPLIANCE LEVEL 32.3 Quantities of Schedule 2 controlled drugs and Schedule 3 controlled drugs subject to safe custody requirements are reconciled on each occasion when responsibility for safe custody is transferred.
 Inspection Findings: Schedule 2 controlled drugs are not prescribed for any residents.
+Reconciliation checks are completed for Schedule 3 controlled drugs.
+There was evidence that the balance of one supply of patches had been amended for several consecutive days.
+The registered manager should ensure that the reconciliation checks are robust.
+This was discussed with the registered manager following the inspection.
+Substantially compliant

-Not applicable INSPECTOR'S OVERALL ASSESSMENT OF THE NURSING HOME'S COMPLIANCE LEVEL AGAINST THE COMPLIANCE LEVEL STANDARD ASSESSED Substantially compliant
+INSPECTOR'S OVERALL ASSESSMENT OF THE NURSING HOME'S COMPLIANCE LEVEL AGAINST THE COMPLIANCE LEVEL STANDARD ASSESSED Substantially compliant